oppia/oppia-web-developer-docs/Guide-on-defining-types.md

 ## Why do we need to define types?
 - Earlier detection of errors which in turn speeds development
-- No run-time penalty for determining type.
+- No run-time penalty for determining the type.
 - Clean code.
 This allows developers to write more robust code and maintain it, resulting in better, cleaner code.
 - Makes it easier for fellow developers to understand and use the already written code.